 Spending on worldwide information technology continues to grow.
 The market rose from US $2,081.9 billion in 2014 to $2,199.3 billion in 2015.
 The IDC predicts the market will reach $2.252,9 billion this year and $2,461.1 billion by 2019.

-Below is a graphic depicting the projected increase of IT operations spending globally from 2014 to 2020.
+Below is a graphic depicting the projected increase in IT operations spending globally from 2014 to 2020.
 The report from IDC projects an increase from 140.8B in 2015 to 157.8B by 2020 globally.

 IDC and CompTIA forecast North America will be the source of 31% of the global IT industry's revenues.
 That's worth $3.8 trillion U.S. dollars worldwide.
 Yet Asia is not far behind at 29%.
 In fact, China is fueling the biggest shift in global industry allocations, IDC noted.

 At the same time, the actual growth rate is expected to slow from a 5.64% rate in 2015 to 2.44% this year and ultimately 2.75% in 2019.
 Weaker growth reflects a declining PC market and slowing sales of servers and storage.
 Also, China is suffering from market saturation for smartphone technology, said IDC Customer Insights and Analysis VP Stephen Minton.